-The IRS just announced the 2012 retirement plan benefit limits and we’re finally going to see some (very) modest increases after 3 years of flat rates.
+The IRS just announced the 2014 retirement plan benefit limits and we’re seeing some modest increases from 2013.
 What does it all mean for employer-sponsored retirement plans?
 This post analyzes the practical effects for both defined contribution (DC) and defined benefit (DB) plans, followed by a table summarizing the limit changes.

 Changes affecting both DB and DC plans

-- HCE compensation threshold increases from $110,000 to $115,000.
-For calendar year plans, this will first affect 2013 HCE designations because $115,000 will be the threshold for the 2012 “lookback” year.
-Slightly fewer participants will meet the HCE compensation criteria, which will have two direct outcomes:
+- HCE compensation threshold remains at $115,000.
+For calendar year plans, this will first affect 2015 HCE designations because $115,000 will be the threshold for the 2014 “lookback” year.
+When the HCE compensation threshold doesn’t increase to keep pace with employee salary increases, employers may find that more of their well-paid employees become classified as HCEs.
+Eventually, this could have two direct outcomes:

-- Plans may see marginally better nondiscrimination testing results (including ADP results) if there are fewer HCEs.
-It could potentially make a big difference for smaller plans that were very close to failing the tests.
+- Plans may see marginally worse nondiscrimination testing results (including ADP results) if more employees with large deferrals or benefits become HCEs.
+It could make a big difference for plans that were close to failing the tests.

-- Fewer HCEs means that there are fewer participants who must receive 401(k) deferral refunds if the plan fails the ADP test.
+- More HCEs means that there are more participants who must receive 401(k) deferral refunds if the plan fails the ADP test.

 DC-specific increases and their significance

 - The annual DC 415 limit increases from $51,000 to $52,000 but the individual 401(k) deferral limit remains unchanged at $17,500.
 A $1,000 increase to the overall DC limit will allow participants to potentially get a little more “bang” out of their DC plan – at least if their employer wants to give them more money.

 Since the 401(k) deferral limit counts towards the total DC limit, this means that an individual could potentially get up to $34,500 from employer profit sharing ($52K – $17.5K).
 Previously, their profit sharing limit would have been $33,500 ($51K – $17.5K).